-One of our favorite meals to make on the weekend together as a family is Belgium Waffles!
-We love pulling out the waffle iron and making them fresh while a pan of bacon is sizzling on the stove.
+One of our favorite meals to make on the weekend together as a family is Homemade Waffles!
+We love pulling out the waffle iron and making them fresh while a pan of bacon is sizzling on the stove in a skillet.
 Delicious!

-In the past, we’ve used Bisquick.
-It’s got a great flavor and is always good.
+In the past, we’ve used Bisquick for our waffles.
+It has a great flavor and always turns out good.
 But, recently I’ve been trying to steer away from processed foods for my family and have been making more convenient foods by scratch.
-Since there’s a ton of waffle recipes out there and they’re easy to make with ingredients you already have on hand – I’ve been experimenting and trying to come up with a favorite recipe.
+Since there’s a ton of waffle recipes out there that are easy to make with ingredients you already have on hand- flour, butter, baking powder, eggs, sugar and vanilla – I’ve been experimenting and trying to come up with a favorite recipe.

-So far, this is my favorite recipe we’ve tried.
+This is by far my favorite recipe!
 It’s soft on the inside and nice and crispy on the outside.
 You can either use a regular waffle iron or a Belgium one.
 Either way, they’re gonna be great and you’ve left out all the preservatives and unnecessary ingredients.

 - 2 cups all-purpose white OR whole wheat flour